alexisbourdais/MetaTox/README.md

 ### Run
 - `./Metatox.sh` to activate zenity
 - `./Metatox.sh --input input_file` to skip zenity

+## Parameters

 - `./Metatox.sh -h` to see available parameters when zenity was skipped

+    REQUIRED parameter

+        -i|--input

+    OPTIONAL parameter

+        -m|--metapred   To activate metapredictor [No]

+        -t|--type       Type of biotransformation to use with BioTransformer3:
+                            [allHuman]  : Predicts all possible metabolites from any applicable reaction(Oxidation, reduction, (de-)conjugation) at each step ecbased    : Prediction of promiscuous metabolism (e.g. glycerolipid metabolism).
+EC-based metabolism is also called Enzyme Commission based metabolism cyp450     : CYP450 metabolism prediction
+                            phaseII    : Prediction of major conjugative reactions, including glucuronidation, sulfation, glycine transfer, N-acetyl transfer, and glutathione transfer, among others hgut       : Human gut microbial
+                            superbio   : Runs a set number of transformation steps in a pre-defined order (e.g. deconjugation first, then Oxidation/reduction, etc.) envimicro  : Environmental microbial

+        -n|--nstep      The number of steps for the prediction by BioTransformers [default=2]

+        -c|--cmode      CYP450 prediction Mode uses by BioTransformers:
+                            1  = CypReact+BioTransformer rules
+                            2  = CyProduct only
+                           [3] = CypReact+BioTransformer rules+CyProducts

+        -1|--phase1     Number of reaction cycles Phase 1 by SygMa [defaut=1] -2|--phase2     Number of reaction cycles Phase 2 by SygMa [defaut=1]

+        -p|--tmp        To keep intermediate files [No]

 ## Documentation